 Saving Families Money Americans spend more than 18 cents of every dollar on transportation, more than food, clothing and healthcare.
 When a two-person household downsizes to one car, they can save up to \$10,064 a year.
-With the average cost of owning and operating a vehicle at 60.8 cents per mile, every mile walked or biked is money in your pocket.5-7 \$.18 OF EVERY \$1.00 is spent on transportation, more than food, clothing and healthcare.
-Increasing Home Values Two out of three homebuyers think about the walkability of an area when they decide to buy a home.
-Homes in neighborhoods with higher Walk Scores sold for \$4000 to \$34,000 more than the average home.
-Boosting Local Business
+With the average cost of owning and operating a vehicle at 60.8 cents per mile, every mile walked or biked is money in your pocket.5-7 \$.18 OF EVERY \$1.00 -spent on transportation, more than food, clothing and healthcare - Two out of three homebuyers think about the walkability of an area when they decide to buy a home.
+Homes in neighborhoods with higher Walk Scores sold for \$4000 to \$34,000 more than the average home.8 Improving Housing Values

-When you walk or ride a bike, you're more likely to keep trips shorter, and shop close to home, which is great for local business.
+Boosting Local Business When you walk or ride a bike, you're more likely to keep trips shorter, and shopping closer to home, which is great for local business.